 Hello and thanks for the lookup.

-I was first licensed as KA8FFC in 1979 in Blissfield Mi.
-My first rig was a Yaesu FT 901-DM and antenna a plumbers delight 3 ele tribander with big black traps, I think it was a old Mosley and was up 40 feet.
-Upon entering the University of Toledo I sold the rig but used the club station W8HEM.
+In 1979 I lived in Blissfield, MI and was licensed as KA8FFC.
+My first rig was a Yaesu FT 901-DM and antenna was a plumbers delight 3 ele tribander with big black traps, I think it was a old Mosley, it was up 40 feet on a tower errected at age 14 for another radio service.
+Upon entering the University of Toledo I sold the rig and donated the antenna back to general loan out.
+I was able to use the University club station W8HEM.
 After graduation, I moved to Boulder Colorado and received the call KD0PF as an advanced class operator.
 In 1986 I moved to Omaha, Ne spending 6 years with very little HF from a Kenwood 530 S and a dipole from an apartment.

 In 1993 I moved back to Michigan and started HF all over.
-A group of us from southern Michigan went on a DX-pedition to St Pierre over IARU Week.
-I upgraded to EXTRA class and received the current call.
+A group of contesters from southern Michigan went on a DX-pedition to St Pierre over IARU Week.
+Upon return I received my new call KG8CW after upgrading to EXTRA class before leaving.
 I started a contest station with 100 foot tower, 6ele KT-34XA, 2 ele 40, KT-34, shunt feed tower 160, 2 80 m zl's, 160 zl, 2 40 zl, 40/80 loop, Yaesu FT-1000 and a QRO DX2500.
 All in all I had 18 Antenna's on 1 acre.
 I met my wife Susan KC8DAS and we were married in 1997.

-Having an itch, I played SS that year with 100 watts and a multi band dipole.
+Having an itch, I played SS in 2009 with 100 watts and a multi band dipole.
 I quickly started building a better station that could DX and Contest.
-I now have a Ameritron AL-80 A and 23 Antenna's on 10 acre's.
+I now have a Dentron MLA-2500 and 23 Antenna's on 10 acre's.
 In March 2012 a wet 18 inch snow/Ice storm took out most of the antenna's.
 It was from that I rebuilt the beverages to 2 wire dual direction and re installed all 18 TX antenna's.
 I managed a win for Michigan as single op high assisted on 160 m, its was a far cry from my 160 efforts downstate but wallpaper is wallpaper.
 So I chase DX, now at 285 and 111 on 160 m and give around 12 hours to any one contest.
 Living in a forrest gives a lot of antenna supports but the foilage and tree's are very noticable in attenuation.

 You must be logged in to file a report on this page